Can the new type of coronavirus be transmitted via food and objects?

 Are there other possible transmission methods?

 There are currently no cases which have shown any evidence of humans being infected with the new type of coronavirus by another method, such as via the consumption of contaminated food or via contact with contaminated articles.
-There are also no known reports for other coronaviruses about infections due to food or contact with dry surfaces.
-Transmission via surfaces which have recently been contaminated with viruses is, nonetheless, possible through smear infections.
+There are also no known reports for other human coronaviruses about infections due to food or contact with dry surfaces.
+Transmission via surfaces, which have recently been contaminated with viruses, is, nonetheless, possible through smear infections.
 However, this is only likely to occur during a short period after contamination, due to the relatively low stability of coronaviruses in the environment.

 Can imported goods from regions where the disease has spread be sources of an infection in humans?

 Due to the transmission methods recorded thus far, and the relatively low environmental stability of coronaviruses, it is unlikely that imported goods such as imported foods, cosmetics or consumer goods and toys, tools, computers, clothes or shoes may be sources of an infection with the new type of coronavirus, according to the current state of knowledge.
 This assessment is still valid after the most recent publication on the persistence of the known coronaviruses by scientists from the Universities of Greifswald and Bochum

 How can we protect ourselves from being infected by the virus via food and products (including cosmetics)?

 Although it is unlikely that the virus will be transmitted via contaminated food or imported products, general everyday hygiene rules, such as regular hand washing, and hygiene rules for food preparation (https://www.bfr.bund.de/cm/364/protection-against-foodborne-infections.pdf) should be observed when handling them.
 Coronaviruses cannot multiply in food, as they need a living animal or human host to do this.
 As viruses are sensitive to heat, the risk of infection can also be further reduced by heating foods.